EnragedAntelope/youtube-screenshot-extractor/README.md

   - `YY`: Blur score (higher numbers indicate less blur)
   - `_watermarked`: Suffix added if a watermark is detected

+- **Post-processing Filters**:
+  - Gradfun is less aggressive and preserves more detail, suitable for subtle banding issues.
+  - Deband is more aggressive and better for severe banding problems, especially in dark scenes or sky gradients.
+  - Deblock helps reduce compression artifacts.
+  - Using filters will increase processing time, especially the FFmpeg-based filters (gradfun and deband).

 ## Tips

 - Start with the 'interval' method for quick results.
 Use scene detection for videos with distinct scene changes, but be prepared for longer processing times.